simongregersen/thyultra/content.en/about.md

 {{< hint info >}}

-It is strictly necessary to **use a GPS unit** for participants doing 100 km as the first 20 km will not be marked.
+It is strictly necessary to **use a GPS unit** when doing the 100 km course as the first 20 km are not marked.
 Both dedicated GPS units or GPS watches are permitted.
 A unit without a background map is sufficient, but we recommend bringing a backup unit with a background map, e.g., a cellphone.

 For this purpose, we recommend the app [Topo GPS](https://www.topo-gps.com/) which is available for both Android and iOS.
 The app allows you to import a GPX file and offers offline topographic maps